ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 - recover your account if you lose the keys
 - share your account security across trusted devices or individuals
 - pay someone else's gas, or have someone else pay yours
-- easily batch transactions together (e.g. approve and execute a swap in one go)
+- batch transactions together (e.g. approve and execute a swap in one go)
 - more opportunities for dapps and wallet developers to innovate on user experiences
 - upgrade the cryptography securing an account when quantum computers arrive

-These benefits are not natively supported today because Ethereum accounts are simple public-private key pairs.
-The security model is simple: if you have the private key you can do _anything_ within the rules of the Ethereum Virtual Machine (EVM); if you do not have the private key you can do _nothing_.
-This means lost keys are completely unrecoverable and stolen keys give thieves instant access to all the funds in an account.
-The logic that can be embedded in these accounts is only the validation that is native to the EVM and cannot be customized.
-Smart contract wallets are the solution to these problems, but today they are difficult to program because in the end any logic they implement has to resolve to a sequence of EOA transactions before they can be processed by Ethereum.
+These benefits are not natively supported today because Ethereum accounts (EOA's) are simply public-private key pairs.
+They work like this:

+- if you have the private key you can do _anything_ within the rules of the Ethereum Virtual Machine (EVM)
+- if you do not have the private key you can do _nothing_.

+If you lose your keys they can't be recovered, and stolen keys give thieves instant access to all the funds in an account.

+Smart contract wallets are the solution to these problems, but today they are difficult to program because in the end any logic they implement has to be translated into a set of EOA transactions before they can be processed by Ethereum.
 Account abstraction enables smart contracts to initiate transactions themselves, so that any logic that the user wishes to implement can be coded into the smart contract wallet itself and executed on Ethereum.

-Ultimately, account abstraction is about improving support for smart contract wallets, making them easier to build and safer to use.
-In the end, with account abstraction users can enjoy all the benefits of Ethereum without having to know, or care, about the underlying technology.
+Ultimately, account abstraction improves support for smart contract wallets, making them easier to build and safer to use.
+In the end, with account abstraction, users can enjoy all the benefits of Ethereum without knowing or caring about the underlying technology.

 ## Beyond seed phrases {#beyond-seed-phrases}